Raghad-qassim/Reading-notes/201/read8.md

 aim to make your life easier by providing the code for common tasks, such as creating layout grids, styling forms, creating printer-friendly versions of pages and so on

-# JS book:

-**Chapter 3 (first part): “Functions, Methods, and Objects”**

-**function**

-series of statements together to perform a specific task.

-**function declaration**

- creates a function that you can call later in your code.

-**function expression.**

-    If you put a function where the interpreter would expect to see an expression, then it is treated as an     expression.

-**Immediately invoked function expressions**

-Pronounced "iffy," these functions are not given a name.
-Instead, they are executed once as the interpreter comes across them.

-**variable  scope**

-The location where you declare a variable will affect where it can be used within your code.

-1-local variable

-When a variable is created inside a function using the var keyword.

-2-global variable

-you create a variable outside of a function, then it can be used anywhere within the script.
-**Global variables use more memory.
-The browser has to remember them for as long as the web page using them is loaded.
-Local variables are only remembered during the period of time that a function is being executed.**